-1.3.1 SPECIFIC OBJECTIVE OF THE STUDY
+1.2.1 SPECIFIC OBJECTIVE OF THE STUDY

-- 1. To explore patients' perception of quality of services provided by health care providers - 2.
-To analyze patients' perception on patient centered care - 2.
+- 1. To find out patients' perception of quality of services provided by health care providers - 2.
+To analyze patient centered care as a major component in the health care mission - 2.
 To examine patient's satisfaction with care delivered by health care providers

-1.4 RESEARCH QUESTIONS
+1.3 RESEARCH QUESTIONS

 - 1. What are the perceptions of patients on quality of service provided by health care provider? - 2.
-How do patients perceive patient centered care? - 3.
+What is patient centered care as a major component in health care mission? - 3.
 How are patients satisfied with care delivered by health care providers?

-1.5 JUSTIFICATION OF THE STUDY
+1.4 JUSTIFICATION OF THE STUDY